-- You must use the 2023 AAAI Press LATEX style file and the aaai23.bst bibliography style files, which are located in the 2023 AAAI Author Kit. - You must read and format your paper source and PDF according to the formatting instructions for authors. - You must submit your electronic files and abstract using our electronic submission form on time. - You must check your paper before submitting it, ensuring that it compiles without error, and complies with the guidelines found in the AAAI Author Kit.
+- You must use the 2025 AAAI Press LATEX style file and the aaai25.bst bibliography style files, which are located in the 2025 AAAI Author Kit (aaai25.sty, aaai25.bst). - You must complete, sign, and return by the deadline the AAAI copyright form (unless directed by AAAI Press to use the AAAI Distribution License instead). - You must read and format your paper source and PDF according to the formatting instructions for authors. - You must submit your electronic files and abstract using our electronic submission form on time. - You must pay any required page or formatting charges to AAAI Press so that they are received by the deadline. - You must check your paper before submitting it, ensuring that it compiles without error, and complies with the guidelines found in the AAAI Author Kit.